Archie the giant squid

-Archie the giant squid is an 8.62 meter (28.3 ft) long preserved giant squid in the London Natural History Museum Spirit Collection, as a display and as a specimen.
-Archie is held in a custom acrylic tank filled with a 10% solution of formol-saline, which is a mix between salt water and formolin.
+Archie the giant squid is an 8.62 meter (28.3 ft) long, preserved female giant squid in the London Natural History Museum Spirit Collection, as a display and as a specimen.
+Her name "Archie" is short for Architeuthis dux, the Latin name for the giant squid.
+She is not considered fully grown, as giant squid can grow up to 13 or 14 meters long.
+She has 8 shorter arms covered with serrated suction cups and 2 longer feeding tentacles.
+When attempting to weigh her, Archie broke the museum's scales, so her weight is estimated somewhere upwards of 200 kg.
+Archie is held in a custom acrylic 9-meter transparent tank filled with a 10% solution of formol-saline, which is a mix between salt water and formolin.
+She is the biggest fluid-preserved specimen at the museum.

 Background

-This Architeuthis dux was caught off of Falkland Island in March, 2004, by a fishing trawler.
-After capture, it died and was frozen in a tank in the Natural History Museum while the custom tank was being constructed.
-While frozen, DNA tests were conducted to furthermore confirm it as an A. dux.
+This Architeuthis dux was caught off of the Falkland Islands in March 2004, by a fishing trawler at a depth of 220 meters.
+Her catch was considered extremely rare because most discovered remains of giant squid are fragments and not entire specimen.
+Archie died soon after capture and was immediately frozen in a tank in the Natural History Museum while her custom tank was constructed.
+While frozen, DNA tests were conducted to furthermore confirm Archie as an Architeuthis dux.
+Museum curator John Ablett organized her preservation and storage in 2004.

-When defrosting the squid, it "was a vigorous regime of keeping the tentacles frozen with ice packs while hosing down the mantle area".
+When defrosting Archie, it "was a vigorous regime of keeping the tentacles frozen with ice packs while hosing down the mantle area".
 It took around 3 days to fully defrost it, before being injected with formol-saline.

+Archie's custom tank was designed by the same designers who created preservation tanks for Damien Hirst's works.

 It was put on display on 1 March 2006 at the Darwin Centre.